Â鶹´«Ã½AV

 Dr. Mehdi Horri

-ESTEVAN — The College of Physicians and Surgeons of Saskatchewan has laid two new charges against Estevan physician Dr. Mehdi Horri.
+ESTEVAN — The College of Physicians and Surgeons of Saskatchewan (CPSS) has laid two new charges against Estevan physician Dr. Mehdi Horri.

 The document, published on CPSS’ website, is dated Sept.
 14 and says Horri is charged for breach of an undertaking with a hearing pending and outcome date to be determined.